-Please note that 24 hour advance cancellation of scheduled appointments is required in order to avoid being charged for the full session fee.
+Please note that 48 hour advance cancellation of scheduled appointments is required in order to avoid being charged for the full session fee.

 Also, if you do not have insurance or need low fee counseling services, please consider contacting one of the training facilities, community counseling centers or educational institutions in Georgia listed here; your ability to afford treatment should never be a barrier to getting help.

-The best way to determine what portion of my fee may (or may not) be reimbursed by your insurance company is to contact them directly by calling the customer service phone number on the back of your insurance card (there is often a separate phone number for mental health or “behavioral health” services information).
+The best way to determine what portion of Stephanie's fee may (or may not) be reimbursed by your insurance company is to contact them directly by calling the customer service phone number on the back of your insurance card (there is often a separate phone number for mental health or “behavioral health” services information).
 When speaking with your insurance company, you will want to ask them the following questions:

 What are my "out-of-network" outpatient mental health benefits?
 How much of each therapy session will your insurance provider reimburse (this is typically a percentage)?

 Must I meet a deductible (the amount of money you have to pay before your insurance company will start to reimburse you) before my benefits will begin paying for out of network providers?
 Have you already paid any of this deductible?

-- Are there any limitations to services (e.g., only a certain amount of money allowed for mental health reimbursements, a limited number of sessions, reimbursement only for certain types of diagnoses, etc.)?
+Are there any limitations to services (e.g., only a certain amount of money allowed for mental health reimbursements, a limited number of sessions, reimbursement only for certain types of diagnoses, etc.)?

 Do you need any kind of special referral (i.e., from a primary care doctor or your University Counseling Center) before I can be reimbursed?

-- How long will it take to get reimbursed after I mail my receipt?
+How long will it take to get reimbursed after I mail my receipt?

-- Where do I need to mail or email my receipt?
+Where do I need to mail or email my receipt?

-- Do my benefits cover online counseling?
+Do my benefits cover online counseling?